Table of Contents:

 Under the hood (Java 8+):

-- Array of buckets + tree nodes for collisions.
+- Array of buckets + nodes in trees for collisions.

 - get — completely lock-free.

-- put — CAS (Compare-And-Swap) at the bucket level or synchronized on the tree node only if needed.
+- put — CAS (Compare-And-Swap) at the bucket level or synchronized at the tree node, only if needed.

-- Concurrent put/get operations on different keys are performed in parallel without locking the entire map.
+- Concurrent put/get on different keys — executed in parallel without locking the entire map.

-- Race condition On value: If this is a mutable object within the map, CHM does not synchronize its fields.
+- Race condition on value: if it is a mutable object inside the map, CHM does not synchronize its fields.

 4️⃣ ConcurrentSkipListMap / ConcurrentSkipListSet